Ethan88/VMF/README.md

 * User can see blockchain explorer for each VMF they’re a member of
 * User can use P2P banking contracts between members (may include escrow, layaway, collateralized loans, and other types of common contracts)

-**4. Full GUI node for Mac/Win/Linux (Nickname: "Flux trade"; screenshots of web version in repo)** // June 2017
+**4. Full GUI node for Web/Mac/Win/Linux (Nickname: "Flux trade"; screenshots of web version in repo)** // June 2017
-* Currently a working web-based prototype with just the trading interface
+* As of 9/16 we have web-based prototype with trading interface
 * Will have same features as the mobile wallet
-* Will also runs a full node
+* Will also run a full node
 * Contains existing trading interface, plus coin inventory management, blockchain explorer, and issuances interface
 * In sum, user can launch and manage his own VMF from this desktop application